Shivam4681/Sales-Insights-of-Data-Analysis/README.md

  - Analysis of different SQL statement on data base

-1. Find Total Number Of Cusomer/N
+1. Find Total Number Of Cusomer\N
    `select * from customers;`

 2. Check How Many Total Records in Transactions Table